Free-roaming horse management in North America: Western United States

-Introduced vs. Reintroduced Species
+Introduced vs. reintroduced species

 In making the determination to protect and manage free-roaming horses on some western Federal lands in 1971 Congress declared them to be "living symbols of the historic and pioneer spirit of the West (that) contribute to the diversity of life forms within the Nation".
 However, their ecological status in the western landscape is under considerable debate.

 Some free-roaming horses advocates believe "they have a place on the Western landscape as a reintroduced native species."
 They argue that the horses have reinhabited an ecological niche vacated when they went extinct in North America 10,000 years ago, claiming that the 10,000 year gap is irrelevant.
-However, the National Academy of Science refutes that claim, stating that because of the large changes that have taken place in the North American environment in the past 10,000 years: "It cannot be argued that ecological voids dating back 10 millennia exist and that introduced forms are restoring some kind of earlier integrity."
+The National Academy of Science refutes that claim, stating that because of the large changes that have taken place in the North American environment in the past 10,000 years: "It cannot be argued that ecological voids dating back 10 millennia exist and that introduced forms are restoring some kind of earlier integrity."

 Researchers Jay F. Kirkpatrick and Patricia M. Fazio have publicly advanced the argument that free-roaming horses should be legally classified as "wild" rather than "feral" asserting that, due to the presence of Equus ferus on the North American continent until the end of the Pleistocene era, horses were once a native species and that "the two key elements for defining an animal as a native species are where it originated and whether or not it coevolved with its habitat."
 Their position is that E. caballus did both in North America and thus "should enjoy protection as a form of native wildlife."
-In contrast, Bob Garrot, director of the Fish and Wildlife Ecology and Management Program at Montana State University takes the opposite position, explaining, "(A)re they native?
+Bob Garrot, director of the Fish and Wildlife Ecology and Management Program at Montana State University takes the opposite position, explaining, "(A)re they native?
 Are they the same critters that were there 10,000 years ago?
 Well, no they aren’t.
 Those horses are not the same horses that were here in the Pleistocene.
 The Western landscapes are not the same landscapes, neither are the plant and animal communities."